tsmrkk/writing_an_interpreter_in_go/chap2/README.md

 - `function`

 ### peekToken and curToken
-They act like the two "pointers" that the lexer we've made has: `position` and `peekPosition`.
+They act like the two "pointers" that the lexer we've made has: `position` and `readPosition`.

 ### ParseProgram
-Construct the root node of the AST, an `*ast.Program`.
+Constructs the root node of the AST, an `*ast.Program`.
 It then iterates over every token in the input until it encounters an `token.EOF` token.
 It does this by repeatedly calling `nextToken`. which advances both `p.curToken` and `p.peekToken`

 ### The difference between statements and expressions
 Expressions produce values, statements don't.

-- `let x = 5` doesn't produce a value, whereas `5` does(the value it produces is 5)
+- `let x = 5;` doesn't produce a value, whereas `5` does(the value it produces is 5)
 - `return 5;` statements doesn'produce a value, but `add(5, 5)` does
 - A lot of things in Monkey are expressions including function literals
 <!--